GrapheneCt/libvita2d_sys/README.md

 ```
 ## Textures

 Loading directly from FIOS2 overlay (for example, loading directly from PSARC archive) is supported.
 When calling vita2d_load_XXX_file() specify 1 for io_type to use FIOS2 or 0 to use SceIo.
+When using FIOS2, remember to specify your mounted path to the file instead of the actual file path.

 **- BMP textures can be used in all applications**